-We suggest completing the BER online lessons: Bible Reading1.
-Then see Appendix 5 for one method for reading the Bible in one year, or choose one of the many other plans for reading the Bible through in a year.
+We suggest completing the BER online lessons on Bible Reading3.
+Then see Appendix 5 for one method for reading the Bible in one year, or choose one of the many other one-year Bible reading plans.

 PRAYER

 In the apostles' example, we see the importance of prayer for spiritual leadership.